shariorfarhan07/shariorfarhan07/README.md

-## 🏆 Achivement
+## 🏆 Achievement
-- Champion at 2nd  National CanSat Competition 2020, Bangladesh.
+- Champion at   National CanSat Competition 2020, Bangladesh.
 - Champion at project showcasing.Robotronics 2019 at RUET-Rajshahi University of Engineering & Technology, Bangladesh.
-- 2nd runners up at project showcasing.it Fest 2019 at KUET-Khulna University of Engineering & Technology, Bangladesh.
+- 2nd runner-up at project showcasing. it Fest 2019 at KUET-Khulna University of Engineering & Technology, Bangladesh.

 ## FAQ's
-👩‍💻 I'm currently working on Springboot .
+👩‍💻 I'm currently working on Springboot.

-🧠 I'm currently learning Web socket.
+🧠 I'm currently learning Web Socket.

-👯‍♀️ I'm looking to collaborate on Springboot based project.
+👯‍♀️ I'm looking to collaborate on a Springboot project.

 💬 Ask me about anything.